 The transfer of control of the products is satisfied at a point in time, which occurs when the products are accepted by the domestic offline distributors, overseas offline distributors or individual customers.
 When the Group sells its products to its domestic offline distributors for domestic sales in PRC, acceptance of the products by the domestic offline distributors is evidenced by goods receipt notes signed by the domestic offline distributors, which is generally at the Group's warehouse.
-When the Group sells its products to distributors for oversea sales, acceptance of the products by overseas offline distributors is evidenced upon the products are delivered to and accepted by distributors at the named port of shipment.
+When the Group sells its products to distributors for oversea sales, acceptance of the products by overseas offline distributors is evidenced by distributors at the named port of shipment.
 When the Group sells its products to individual customers through its own online store and third-party e-commerce platform, the Group is responsible for the delivery to individual customers.
 Acceptance of the products is evidenced by goods receipt notes signed by individual customers.